< April, 2017 >

 Section 3.
 Trail Boss & Tail Gunner

 2. Tail Gunner: The last vehicle on the trail.
-Will have a working CB and will coordinate with the trail boss on vehicle status through out the trip.
+Will have a working radio and will coordinate with the trail boss on vehicle status through out the trip.

-3. Trail Boss will be determined at the meeting prior to the run.
+3. Trail Boss will be determined prior to the run.

 Section 4.
 Mandatory Equipment for Trail Runs